bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 Change the value for `MAXAGE` to specify how many days to retain the `presentation` format recordings on your BigBlueButton server.

-## Enable playback of recordings to work on iOS devices
+## Enable playback of recordings on iOS
-The `presentation` playback format generates `.webm` (VP8) encoded video files for screen share and webcams; however, iOS devices only support playback of `.mp4` (h.264) video files.
+The `presentation` playback format encodes the video shared during the session (webcam and screen share) as `.webm` (VP8) files; however, iOS devices only support playback of `.mp4` (h.264) video files.
 To enable playback of the `presentation` recording format on iOS devices, edit `/usr/local/bigbluebutton/core/scripts/presentation.yml` and uncomment the entry for `mp4`.

 ~~~
 video_formats: